atolab/zenoh-web/content/docs/getting-started/first-app.md

 ---
-title: "Your First zenoh app"
+title: "Your First Zenoh app"
 weight : 1000
 menu:
   docs:
     parent: getting_started
 ---
-Getting started with zenoh is quite straightforward.
+Getting started with Zenoh is quite straightforward.
 Below we will show you how to create a simple telemetry application.
-Let's assume that we have some sensor, say a temperature sensor, and we want to store this temperature into a zenoh storage.
-Later on, we want to retrieve this temperature from the zenoh storage.
+Let's assume that we have some sensor, say a temperature sensor, and we want to store this temperature into a Zenoh storage.
+Later on, we want to retrieve this temperature from the Zenoh storage.

 Before cranking some code, let's define some terminology.

 <b>Zenoh</b> deals with <i>keys/values</i> where each key is a <i>path</i> and is associated to a <i>value</i>.
 A path looks like just a Unix file system path, such as ```myhome/kitchen/temp```.
 The value can be defined with different
 encodings (string, JSON, raw bytes buffer...).

-To query the values stored by zenoh, we use <i>selectors</i>.
+To query the values stored by Zenoh, we use <i>selectors</i>.
 As the name suggest, a <i>selector</i> can use wildcards, such as <b>*</b> and <b>**</b> to represent a set of paths, such as, ```myhome/*/temp```.

 Let's get started!

 ## Zenoh Programming in Python

-By default, a zenoh router starts without any storage.
+By default, a Zenoh router starts without any storage.
 In order to store the temperature, we need to configure one:
-create a `zenoh-myhome.json5` configuration file for zenoh with this content:
+create a `zenoh-myhome.json5` configuration file for Zenoh with this content:
 ```json5
 {
   plugins: {